noynaert/csc264/01_Number_Systems/01_070_BytesWordsQuads.md

 ## Byte Size

-Historically, there were 6 and 7 byte computer systems.
+Historically, there were 6 and 7 bit computer systems.

 Consider how many bits are needed to have alphabetic characters in English on a 6-bit computer